 - Taxa Cricket Review

-It can easily be towed by many 4-cylinder cars and small SUVs and has sleeping room for 2 adults and 2 children.
+It can easily be towed by many 4-cylinder cars and small SUVs and has a sleeping room for 2 adults and 2 children.

 |Exterior Length||15′||Exterior Width||6’7″|

 |Interior Height (closed)||4’2″||Interior Height (open-max)||6’10”|

 |Sleeping Capacity||2 adults & 2 kids||Square Footage||63 sq ft|